ali-vilab/Wan-Move/README.md

 - 📊 **Dedicated Motion-control Benchmark MoveBench**: MoveBench is a carefully curated benchmark with larger-scale samples, diverse content categories, longer video durations, and high-quality trajectory annotations.

+🙌 We’re glad to see Wan-Move being tested in real-world videos by many creators and users, with consistently positive feedback.

 ## 🔥 Latest News!!

 * Dec 15, 2025: 👋 We've released a [local Gradio demo](#gradio-demo) for interactive trajectory drawing and video generation.